frank06/ranger/README.md

 It does not have any dependency besides `wgxpath` if parsing serialized (XPath) ranges in IE is required, in which case it must be `install()`ed before using Ranger.
 No, it does not require jQuery.

+Ranger consistently finds the best selection for the supplied Range specification.
+In a 10-character node, it will not fail with offsets (1, 3000) but the resulting selection length will obviously not be 2999 (it will be 9).
+Ranger is sensitive to any whitespace change within text nodes.

 ## Support

 It works in modern browsers.